rafaelmerlotto/tracker-finance/README.md

+![picture project]

 # Tracker finance
 App Tracker Finance is a application designed to empower users in managing and tracking their finances.

+## Introduction
+* This application was developed with the aim for personal finance management.
+* Gives the user the possibility to save or delete income, expenses and savings with real-time updates.
+* There is a functionality that gives the use the possibility of changing into 5 different currencies.

 ## technologie used